k-wlosek/LUT-Timetable-Tweaks/README.md

 #### Fixes:
-- Adds one occurence classes (happening only **once**) only once - on the day they are actually taking place, instead of every week
+- Adds one occurrence classes (happening only **once**) only once - on the day they are actually taking place, instead of every week
 - Adds week-based classes on weeks they are taking place, instead of every week
 - Adds building-based alerts, so you can make it on time
 - Allows for tweaking start/end time of event